tttMelody/KAP-manual/en/security/acl.en.md

 1. Click on project icon on the right side of project list on the navigation bar.
 2. Expand a project on the project list.
 3. Click `Access` menu and click `Edit`
-4. Modify user's access permission and click `save`.
+4. Modify user/group's access permission and click `save`.

 ####Revoke Access